CromwellCMS/Cromwell/website/docs/overview/installation.md

 ```

 Apart of Cromwell CMS the file configures MariaDB and phpMyAdmin to run in separate containers.
 Another key feature is that it has volumes, so all data will be stored in your current directory, outside of Docker containers.
-Now you can safely remove containers or images and keep all the data.
+You will be able to remove containers and keep DB data.

-Before start, place your password in environment variables: MYSQL_ROOT_PASSWORD, MYSQL_PASSWORD, DB_PASSWORD.
+Replace password in environment variables: MYSQL_ROOT_PASSWORD, MYSQL_PASSWORD, DB_PASSWORD.
 MYSQL_PASSWORD and DB_PASSWORD must have the same value

 Start all services: